mgraffg/EvoDAG/README.md

 # Performance #

-The next table presents the average performance with 95% confidence intervals in terms of the balance error rate (BER) of auto-sklearn, SVM, and EvoDAG on thirteen classification problems (these benchmarks can be found:
+The next table presents the average performance in terms of the balance error rate (BER) of PSMS, auto-sklearn, SVM, and EvoDAG on thirteen classification problems (these benchmarks can be found:
 [matlab](http://theoval.cmp.uea.ac.uk/matlab/benchmarks) and [text](http://ws.ingeotec.mx/~mgraffg/classification)).

-The best performance among each classification dataset is in bold face to facilitate the reading; it was compared against the others in order to know whether the difference in performance was statistically significant.
-The superscript $^*$ indicates that the difference between the best performance and the one having the superscript is statistically significant with a 95% confidence.
-This statistical test was performed using the Wilcoxon signed-rank test and the $p$-values were adjusted using the Holm-Bonferroni method in order to consider the multiple comparisons performed.

-It can be observed from the table that SVM obtained the best performance in four of the datasets, and EvoDAG obtained the best performance in the rest of the datasets (nine).
-In all the cases, the difference in performance was statistically significant.
+The best performance among each classification dataset is in bold face to facilitate the reading.
+It can be observed from the table that PSMS obtained the best performance on five datasets, SVM on one dataset, and EvoDAG obtained the best performance in the rest of the datasets (seven).
 One characteristic that caught our attention is the high confidence intervals of auto-sklearn, it is one order of magnitude higher than the other systems.
 Analyzing the predictions performed by